 I had an eating disorder growing up—these days, youâ€™d say Iâ€™m â€śin recovery.â€ť

-It feels important for me to start there; consider that my diploma on the wall: Natalie Grigson, Anorexia and Bulimia Survivor, 2000 – 2013.
+It feels important for me to start there; consider that my diploma on the wall: Natalie Grigson, Anorexia and Bulimia Survivor, 2000 to 2013.

-I know what feels triggering to hear from friends or family; what well-intended things can potentially send someone running back to the scale or those delicious, delicious white chocolate Oreos.
+I know what feels triggering to hear from friends or family, what well-intended things can potentially send someone running back to the scale or those delicious white chocolate Oreos.
 So today, I want to share with you—from an insiderâ€™s perspective—what to do (and not do) if someone you love has an eating disorder.

-- DON’T ignore it, hoping it will resolve itself.
+1. Don’t ignore it, hoping it will resolve itself.